© Crown copyright 2021

 Each organisation will need to translate the principles and examples in this guidance into specific actions.
 Transport providers should remain mindful of their obligations under health and safety, equalities and employment legislation.
 Transport providers should try to coordinate their planning and actions with other providers.

-Operators should consider this guidance alongside the general advice to the public on national lockdown that applies in England.
+Operators should consider this guidance alongside the advice to the public that applies in England.

 Under applicable health and safety law, transport operators, as employers, must carry out a risk assessment.